harshits333/IITK-Sports-Equipment-Inventory/README.md

 # IITK-Sports-Equipment-Inventory
 CS315 DBMS Project
 ---
+Install `MongoDB` and `Node.js` on your machine.

+Install `nodemon` globally using `npm install --save -g nodemon`.

-Install all the required packages mentioned in the `dependencies` file to get started
+Install all the required packages using `npm install --save [package name]` mentioned in the `dependencies` file to get started.